Wine Regions Near Paris (+ Wine Tours!)

 Champagne Wine Region

-The wine region of Champagne is most famous for its champagne wine.
-Whilst many of us may call sparkling wine ‘champagne,’ the fact is a sparkling wine from this region is the only sparkling wine that can be technically called ‘champagne.’
+Located in Eastern France, the Champagne Wine Region is most famous for its Champagne wine.
+While many of us may call sparkling wine “champagne,” only the sparkling wine from this region can be named “Champagne.”

-Other than champagne wine, the cooler climate of this French wine region lends itself to be perfect for Pinot Noir and Chardonnay.
-Champagne’s whites tend to be lighter, crisper, and less fruity than other wine areas in France.
+In addition to Champagne wine, the cooler climate of this wine region is ideal for producing dry wines made from Pinot Noir and Chardonnay.
+Champagne’s whites tend to be lighter, crisper, and less fruity than those of other wine regions in France.

 Champagne Wine Tours from Paris

-With more time available, you can take this Champagne road trip from Paris which combines beautiful sights and champagne wine.
+With more time, consider this multi-day Champagne road trip from Paris, which combines beautiful sights and Champagne wines.

-And there you have it, the best French wine regions near Paris with a list of some good Paris wine tours to explore them.
-Which of these French wine regions close to Paris is on your bucket list?
+And there you have it, the best wine regions close to Paris and a list of great wine tours from Paris to explore them.
+Which of these wine regions is on your bucket list?

 Click here for more food and drink in Paris